Welcome to today's edition of the Rush 24-7 podcast.

 The three-year freeze on federal funding.

-Not not all, not all federal funding, of course.
+Not all federal funding, of course.

-Well, okay, that that sounds reasonable enough.
+Well, okay, that sounds reasonable enough.

 We wouldn't want to freeze the national security budget.

-And they say, well, you know, that's the military, veterans' affairs, homeland security, and certain international programs.
+And they say, well, you know, that's the military, veterans affairs, homeland security, and certain international programs.

-Uh they won't be affected by that.
+They won't be affected by that.

-So they all be continue to spend.
+So they will continue to spend.

-Uh you will be good to know that they you'll be glad to know that they finished all that work and that the newly paved roads paved for by your federal stimulus dollars have already cracked up with frost heaves in the first weeks of a New Hampshire winter.
+You will be good to know that they you'll be glad to know that they finished all that work and that the newly paved roads paved for by your federal stimulus dollars have already cracked up with frost heaves in the first weeks of a New Hampshire winter.

 So we need another stimulus package just to repave them all over again.